Jane May Morrison

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-I started out, back at home in Scotland, in the Humanities and Social Sciences.
-I was awarded my MA in Scottish Literature and Linguistics in 2010, and my MRes in Sociology and Research Methods in 2014 (with a brief gap in between to run my own eco small business).
+Back home in Scotland, I started out in Humanities and Social Sciences.
+I was awarded my MA in Scottish Literature and Linguistics in 2010, and my MRes in Sociology and Research Methods in 2014 (with a brief gap in between to run my own eco-friendly small business on Etsy).

-During my MRes, I developed my focus on environmental issues in particular.
-My MRes dissertation was on rationales of ‘naturalness’ in different diets, conducting focus group studies on how vegan, vegetarian and omnivorous eaters all variously conceptualized their own philosophies of food as ‘natural’ in different ways.
+During my MRes, I developed my focus on environmental issues.
+My MRes dissertation took a cue from plant-based food biotechnology research groups such as New Harvest, and investigated rationales of ‘naturalness’ in different diets.
+I conducted focus group studies on how vegan, vegetarian and omnivorous eaters all variously conceptualized their own philosophies of food as ‘natural’ in different ways.

-In 2016, I was accepted at Exeter for an EPSRC-funded studentship, to complete a PhD on the socio-technical realities of low-carbon heating.
+In 2016, I was accepted at Exeter for an EPSRC-funded studentship, to complete a PhD on the everyday realities of low-carbon practices in UK eco-towns.
 I began my PhD in January 2017.

 Although I come from a different disciplinary background than Human Geography, this additional perspective has been useful - I often see ‘crossover’ points between my current and former disciplines.